Equatorial Guinea at the 2008 Summer Olympics

 Equatorial Guinea competed at the 2008 Summer Olympics in Beijing, which was held from 8 to 24 August 2008.
-The country's participation at London marked its seventh appearance in the Summer Olympics since its début at the 1984 Summer Olympics.
+The country's participation at Beijing marked its seventh appearance in the Summer Olympics since its début at the 1984 Summer Olympics.
 The delegation included the sprinter Reginaldo Ndong, middle-distance runner Emilia Mikue Ondo and half-middleweight judoka José Mba Nchama.
 Ndong and Mikue Ondo qualified for the Games through wildcard places and Mba Nchama entered through his ranking at the 2007 African Judo Championships.
 Mikue Ondo was chosen as the flag bearer for both the opening and closing ceremonies.
 Ndong and Mikue Ondo progressed no farther than the first round of their respective events and Mba Nchama was eliminated from contention in the second round of the contest.

 Background

 Equatorial Guinea participated in seven Summer Games between its début at the 1984 Summer Olympics in Los Angeles and the 2008 Summer Olympics in Beijing.
 No Equatoguinean athlete has ever won a medal at the Olympic Games.
 Equatorial Guinea participated in the Beijing Summer Games from 8 to 24 August 2008.
 The three athletes sent to the Beijing Games were the athletics competitors Reginaldo Ndong and Emilia Mikue Ondo and the judoka José Mba Nchama.
 The short distance swimmer Eric Moussambani did not compete at the Games because he reportedly had taken up a coaching role.
 Mikue Ondo was selected to be the flag bearer for both the opening and closing ceremonies.